 Instant Pot Low-Carb Green Chile Chicken Burrito Bowl

-This Instant Pot Low-Carb Green Chile Chicken Burrito Bowl is a delicious summer dinner that won’t heat up your kitchen!
-Use the Pressure Cooker Index Page to find more Instant Pot recipes like this one!
+Instant Pot Low-Carb Green Chile Chicken Burrito Bowl is a delicious year-round dinner that the whole family is going to like!
+Use the Pressure Cooker Index to find more Instant Pot recipes like this one!

 This Instant Pot Low-Carb Green Chile Chicken Burrito Bowl was inspired by the Slow Cooker Green Chile Chicken Cauliflower Rice Burrito Bowls that I made years ago, but this Instant Pot version has a few twists.
 First, I left out the black beans to make this a low-carb recipe (and you could certainly do that with the slow cooker version as well.)
 Second I used frozen cauliflower rice this time for easier prep; take your choice on that.
 (Check The BEST Easy Cauliflower Rice with Garlic and Green Onion if you prefer to use fresh cauliflower.)
 And third, I had some cherry tomatoes that were just begging to be added to the avocado salsa, which made the dish tastier and more colorful.

-Put a generous amount of cauliflower rice into a bowl, top with a scoop of the green chile chicken and sauce, then top with a scoop of the tomato-avocado salsa.
+- Put a generous amount of cauliflower rice into a bowl, top with a scoop of the green chile chicken and sauce, then top with a scoop of the tomato-avocado salsa.
+(The salsa is the highest-carb part of this dish, so you might want to reduce or omit that.)

 This was delicious as shown but other toppings could be added such as salsa, grated cheese, sour cream or guacamole!